paweln1975/mj-dp/README.md

 ### Facade
 * motivation: many systems working together are hidden behind a simple and easy to use API
-* exposing several components through a single interface
+* exposing several components through a single interface (API)
-*
+* provide a single API over set of classses

 ## Behavioral